 Fitting Tips

 Try on in the afternoon — Your feet swell throughout the day.
-Trying shoes in the afternoon gives you a more accurate fit.
+Trying shoes in the afternoon gives you a more accurate fit for the dimensions your feet will be during active play.

-Bring your court socks — The thickness of your playing socks matters.
-Don't size with thin everyday socks and then play with thick athletic socks.
+Bring your court socks — The thickness of your playing socks matters significantly.
+Don't size with thin everyday socks and then play with thick athletic socks — you'll get blisters.

 Break them in before competition — Court shoes need 3–5 sessions to break in properly.
-Playing your first tournament in brand-new shoes is a recipe for blisters.
+The materials need to flex and mold to your foot pattern.
+Playing your first tournament in brand-new shoes is a recipe for blisters and discomfort.

 Check the outsole warranty — Some brands offer 6-month outsole durability warranties on court shoes.
 Worth factoring in if you play multiple times per week.